hardiktheprogrammer/starknetbook/src/ch03-00-architecture.md

 Sequencers follow a systematic method for transaction processing:

-1. Sequencing: They collect transactions from users and order (sequence) them.
+1.  **Sequencing**: They collect transactions from users and order (sequence) them.

-2. Executing: Sequencers then process these transactions.
+2.  **Executing**: Sequencers then process these transactions.

-3. Batching: Transactions are grouped together in batches or blocks for efficiency.
+3.  **Batching**: Transactions are grouped together in batches or blocks for efficiency.

-4. Block Production: Sequencers produce blocks that contain batches of processed transactions.
+4.  **Block Production**: Sequencers produce blocks that contain batches of processed transactions.

 Sequencers must be reliable and highly available, as their role is